The full version of this article can now be found here!

 But this is the most important part

 The above graphs all show a snapshot in time at the writing of this article.
 Ideally, we want to have a trend of the numbers (especially job postings) to make sure we aren’t riding a dying wave, or a hype-only wave.
 For this reason, I intend on updating this article every few months with more graphs so we have historic data to notice and future trends.
-If you want to be posted of updates, follow me on Twitter and Medium.
+If you want stay updated, follow me on Twitter and subscribe to my blog.

 It’s important to draw your own conclusion here… ok, but just because you asked nicely, my opinion is that React is the way to go in 2019 based on the information above.
 You want to pick something that people are using at companies, but also something that is growing and not diminishing as a trend.
 You want to have a strong community with good documentation and resources, and you want to use a tool that you will enjoy working with.
 React hits all of those points.
 This doesn’t mean you should forget about Angular or Vue.
 They are all great libraries and frameworks and nothing lasts forever.
 My only suggestion is that if you have limited time and you shouted “TELL ME!
 JUST TELL ME ONE TO STUDY AND LEARN” and you yell really loud, I will have to say React.